oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 For detailed usage, see [port-forward](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward) in the Kubernetes reference documentation and run `kubectl port-forward -h`.

-For examples, notes, and warnings, see the [port forward example](#port-forward-example) and [port forward notes and warnings](#port-forward-notes-and-warnings) below.
+For examples, notes, and warnings, see the [Port forward example](#port-forward-example) and [Port forward notes and warnings](#port-forward-notes-and-warnings).

 #### Port forward example

 For example, if you have a WebLogic domain with:

 * Domain UID `domain1`
-* namespace `mynamespace`
+* Namespace `mynamespace`
-* an Administration Server named `admin-server` listening on non-SSL listen port 7001
+* An Administration Server named `admin-server` listening on non-SSL listen port `7001`
-* no admin port or admin channels configured on the Administration Server
+* No administration port or administration channels configured on the Administration Server

-And you have [set up WebLogic Administration Server network channels for port forward access](#set-up-administration-server-network-channels-for-port-forward-access) for this domain, then you can run either of the following commands to forward local port 32015 to the Administration Server Pod:
+And, you have [set up WebLogic Administration Server network channels for port forward access](#set-up-administration-server-network-channels-for-port-forward-access) for this domain, then you can run either of the following commands to forward local port `32015` to the Administration Server Pod:

 ```shell